newwayland/baseline-economy/notes/issues.md

   to be supplied and it must be greater than zero.

-## Assumptions stated in paper
+## Assumptions derived from paper

 - The supply of liquidity is exogenous and unchanging

+- A single model tick is a Day,

-- Labour supply (l<sub>h</sub>) is fixed at 1 unit per household per tick
+- Labour supply (l<sub>h</sub>) is fixed at 1 unit per household per Day

-- A single model tick is a Day
+- Productivity is fixed at a multiple of 3.

 - There are 21 Days is a Month

+- Month start is executed on day 1 of a month prior to the day process

+- Month end is execture on day 21 of a month after the day process

+- The model starts on day 1

 - Households only work for one firm at a time (number of Type B connections = 1)